huggingface/blog/leaderboard-3c3h-aragen.md

 - **Factuality**: The accuracy and the correctness of the model's output, reflecting its core knowledge.
 - **Usability**: The degree to which the model's outputs align with human preferences, ensuring user-centric assessment.

-This is done through the introduction of an LLM as a judge approach [see here for more on this approach](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/model-as-a-judge/basics.md), which evaluates the model performance across six dimensions modeling factuality and usability.
-By adopting a balanced perspective, we ensure that usability does not come at the expense of factual accuracy or vice-versa.
+This is done through the introduction of an LLM as a judge approach ([see here for more on this approach](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/model-as-a-judge/basics.md)), which evaluates the model performance across six dimensions modeling factuality and usability.
+By adopting a balanced perspective, we ensure that usability does not come at the expense of factual accuracy or vice versa.

 ## AraGen: A Generative Benchmark and Leaderboard for Arabic LLMs